GauBen/gautier.dev/src/routes/(blog)/self-hosted/+page.md

   ```

   Note that it requires [caddy-l4](https://github.com/mholt/caddy-l4) to be installed on the Caddy instance.
 This is required for Stalwart to issue its own TLS certificates using ACME ALPN challenges (HTTP not available for .dev domains).

+  On the Stalwart instance, I had to set the Caddy IP as a trusted proxy so that Stalwart can get the real client IP for security purposes.

 - [x] Bitwarden → Vaultwarden
 - [x] Google Photos → Immich